Menu

 Smart features

 If you want a fitness-oriented smartwatch, Fitbit offers a couple of options that will meet your needs.
 Unlike the traditional Fitbits, these models have special smart features that integrate more thoroughly with your smartphone and provide functionality beyond fitness tracking.
-For instance, the Versa 4 and Sense 2 both have Alexa built in.
+For instance, the Versa 4 and Sense 2 both have Alexa built in, and the Google Pixel Watch 2 integrates with Google service such as Google Assistant.

 Our top picks: Smart features

-• Fitbit Charge 6, Fitbit Charge 4 and Fitbit Inspire 3: These models provide call and text notifications only.
+• Fitbit Charge 6 and Fitbit Inspire 3: These models provide call and text notifications only.

 • Fitbit Versa 4 and Fitbit Sense 2: The Versa 4 and Sense 2 offer hands-free access to Alexa and provide updates from multiple apps.